Graph View

 Ghost Nodes

-The Graph View is the visual representation of the nodes that are part of the network, Ubiqua also allows you to see those nodes that have joined and then leaved the network during a current capture, these nodes are visualized in the topology with a clearer opacity than those nodes that are currently connected to the network, the incidence to the nodes to which they were connected will also be displayed.
+The Graph View is the visual representation of the nodes that are part of the network, Ubiqua also allows you to see those nodes that have joined and then leaved the network during a current capture, this nodes are visualized in the topology with a clearer opacity than those nodes that are currently connected to the network, the incidence to the nodes to which they were connected will also be displayed.

 If a node connects multiple times to the network, will also be reflected in the topology, drawing each one of the times that this node joined the network during the capture in the Graph View.
 To be able to see this behavior click the Show ghost nodes button in the Graph View toolbar.